 In addition, from time to time, we or our representatives may make forward-looking statements orally or in writing.
 We base these forward-looking statements on our expectations and projections about future events, which we derive from the information currently available to us.
 Such forward-looking statements relate to future events or our future performance, including: our financial performance and projections; our growth in revenue and earnings; our product development and production releases; and our business prospects and opportunities.
-You can identify forward-looking statements by those that are not historical in nature, particularly those that use terminology such as "may," "should," "expects," "anticipates," "contemplates," "estimates," "believes," "plans," "projected," "predicts," "potential," or "hopes" or the negative of these or similar terms.
+You can identify forward-looking statements by those that are not historical in nature, particularly those that use terminology such as "may," "should," "expects," "anticipates," "contemplates," "believes," "plans," "projected," "predicts," "potential," or "hopes" or the negative of these or similar terms.
 In evaluating these forward-looking statements, you should consider various factors, including: our ability to change the direction of the Company; our ability to keep pace with new technology and changing market needs; and the competitive environment of our business.
 These and other factors may cause our actual results to differ materially from any forward-looking statement.
 Forward-looking statements are only predictions.
-The forward-looking events discussed in this document and other statements made from time to time by us or our representatives, may not occur, and actual events and results may differ materially and are subject to risks, uncertainties and assumptions about us.
+The forward-looking events discussed in this document and other statements and assumptions about us.
 We are not obligated to publicly update or revise any forward-looking statement, whether as a result of uncertainties and assumptions, the forward-looking events discussed in this document and other statements made from time to time by us or our representatives might not occur.